mithra62/ee_debug_toolbar/README.md

 Installation
 =============

-> Note that this is dependant on a pending [Pull Request](https://github.com/ExpressionEngine/ExpressionEngine/pull/3893) that'll implement the needed hook.
+> Note that this is dependent on a pending [Pull Request](https://github.com/ExpressionEngine/ExpressionEngine/pull/3893) that'll implement the needed hook.
 For now, and previous versions of ExpressionEngine that don't have the hook, you'll have to modify your installation in a very minor manner.

 For this build, you'll have to manually add the below hook call to ExpressionEngine: